-Figure 5: Evolution of estimated probability of disaster based on MS-AR(1), from 1960 to 2022: The blue columns show the disaster regimes (states and the duration).
+Figure 5: Evolution of estimated probability of disaster state based on MS-AR(1), from 1960 to 2022: The blue columns show the disaster regimes (states and the duration).

-Figure 5 shows the evolution of disaster probability, p_t .
-As it can be seen clearly and in line with Figure 1, the probability of disaster rose to around 0.9 in the fever period of COVID-19, followed by a reduction due to the impact of the good news about vaccines.
+Figure 5 shows the evolution of disaster state probability, $p_t$ .
+As it can be seen clearly and in line with Figure 1, the probability of a disaster state rose to around 0.9 in the fever period of COVID-19, followed by a reduction due to the impact of the good news about vaccines.
 Even though the probability of a disaster state at time t conditional on the non-disaster state for the previous month, is 2 percent which is in line with the calibrated static disaster probability of 1.7 percent proposed by Barro (2006), the economy will remain in disaster regime due to low transition probability of 8 percent.
 Table 2 shows that switching from disaster states to no-disaster ones happens with a probability of 0.08.

-In addition to Figure 4, which graphically shows the goodness of fit, Table 7 (in the appendix) re-verifies these results and contains not only the estimated disaster states s_t and the regimes' duration but also the evidence from Fed reports.
+In addition to Figure 4, which graphically shows the goodness of fit and appropriateness of estimated economic contraction, $\hat{\eta}t^s$ , Table 7 (in the Appendix) re-verifies these results and contains not only the estimated disaster states $s_t$ and the regimes' duration but also the evidence from Fed reports.
 It compares the estimated disaster regimes with the corresponding actual events.
 The estimation of disaster regimes accords with the historical information in Burger (1969), Supel (1978), and Hoxworth et al. (1983).

-Moreover, the estimated distribution for macroeconomic sensitivity η_t^s (Figure 11 in the appendix) provides another form of verification on the number of regime switches.
-This figure compares the bimodal distribution with the corresponding normal distribution.
+Moreover, Figure 11 (in the Appendix) shows the estimated distribution for macroeconomic sensitivity, $\eta_t^s$ , and compares the bimodal distribution with the corresponding normal distribution.
+It provides another form of verification on the number of regime switches.

-4.2 Justification for dividend stream and asset pricing moments
+6.2 Justification for dividend stream and asset pricing moments

-To interpret the impact of corporate financials and to investigate whether and to what extent the financial status of firms amplifies the consequences of COVID-19 on asset prices, this paper starts with around 70 financial ratios of 5833 U.S. firms over 2013-2022 at monthly frequency and employs Dynamic Functional Principal Component Analysis (DFPCA) to capture the impact of firm's financial status, as explained in Section 2.2.3.
+To interpret the impact of corporate financials and to investigate whether and to what extent the financial status of firms amplifies the consequences of COVID-19 on asset prices, this paper starts with around 70 financial ratios of 5833 U.S. firms over 2013-2022 at monthly frequency and employs Dynamic Functional Principal Component Analysis (DFPCA) to capture the impact of firm's financial status, as explained in Subsection 4.2.2.

-By computing the filter sequences and dynamic principal components, it is possible to provide the scree plot and decide on the number of components required to cover most of the variation originated from all corporate financials that possibly affected dividend growth.
-Figure 6 shows the portion of variance explained by each dynamic functional PC for all firms, separately in one diagram.
+By computing the filter sequences and dynamic functional principal components, it is possible to provide the scree plot and decide on the number of components required to include most of the variation originating from all corporate financials that possibly affected dividend growth.
+Figure 6 shows the portion of variance explained by each dynamic functional PC for all firms, separately, in one diagram.
 It suggests that the first five components explain the most variation (over 90 percent) induced by financial ratios for almost all firms.